Stepparent Adoption Massachusetts: Process, Forms, and What to Expect

 The Legal Basis

 Stepparent adoption is governed by MGL Chapter 210, the same statute that covers all adoptions in Massachusetts.
-The specific mechanism a stepparent uses is the Petition for Adoption (form CJP 87), filed in the Probate and Family Court in the county where the stepparent and child live.
+The specific mechanism a stepparent uses is the Petition for Adoption (form CJP 87), filed in the Probate and Family Court in the county where the petitioner lives.

 After a successful adoption, the stepparent gains full legal parental rights.
 The child's birth certificate is amended to show the stepparent and the custodial biological parent as the parents.
 The other biological parent's legal relationship to the child is permanently ended.